kinecosystem/kin-ecosystem-ios-sdk/README.md

         user_id: string; // id of the user - or a deterministic unique id for the user (hash) }
     ```

-## Environment
-Kin Ecosystem provides two working environments:
-1. PRODUCTION - Production ecosystem servers and the main private blockchain network.
-2. PLAYGROUND - A staging and testing environment running on test ecosystem servers and a private blockchain test network.<br>
-You must specify an Environment on `Kin.shared.start(...)` as you will see in the following section.

 ### Onboarding